Music of Final Fantasy IV: Concept and creation

 Uematsu has noted that the process of composing was excruciating, involving trial and error and requiring the sound staff to spend several nights in sleeping bags at Square Co. headquarters.
 He blamed much of the problem on the fact that this was his first soundtrack to use the new Super Famicom hardware, as opposed to his previous soundtracks composed for the Famicom.
 The liner notes for the Final Fantasy IV OSV album were humorously signed as being written at 1:30 AM "in the office, naturally".

-Uematsu has stated that, beginning with the soundtrack to Final Fantasy IV, he started to move away from the idea that the soundtrack had to be solely an orchestral score.
+In December 1990, as the game's final compositions were nearing completion, ActRaiser (1990) released; the quality of the sound design used in the soundtrack by Yuzo Koshiro was a shock to the sound staff.
+Uematsu has mentioned the initial impression of the game's soundtrack gave him and a fellow sound programmer goosebumps, with both of them remarking repeatedly that they would "never be able to reach that level".
+As the team heavily wanted the game's soundtrack to leave a strong impression, the game's sound design was completely reworked at the eleventh hour of development, changing the tones of the PCM sound to give a more orchestral feel.

 In June 2007, Square Enix held a casting for a vocalist to sing a version of Final Fantasy IVs "Theme of Love" rearranged by Nobuo Uematsu.
 Megumi Ida was selected from approximately 800 applicants to perform the song, which was featured on the Japanese Nintendo DS remake of the game, as well as the accompanying soundtrack album.